How merger-driven gas motions in galaxy clusters can turn AGN bubbles into radio relics: Summary

 \section{Summary}

-This paper represents an initial exploratory step using MHD simulations of galaxy cluster mergers with AGN bubbles in testing the hypothesis that the CRe from AGN-blown bubbles can be turned into radio relics.
+This paper represents an initial exploratory step using MHD simulations of galaxy cluster mergers with AGN bubbles in testing the hypothesis that the CRe from AGN-blown bubbles can be turned into radio relics, using a simple setup of a single AGN outburst creating bubbles in already well-developed merger-driven gas motions.
 Specifically, this occurs by the transport of the CRe by merger-driven gas motions to larger radii where they are stretched in the direction tangential to the cluster equipotential surfaces / isophotes.
 Such CRe can then by reaccelerated by a passing merger shock, explaining the spatial association of the radio features with X-ray detected shocks in some clusters but also explaining why not all radio relics have such associations.
 In particular, we find that:

 \begin{itemize}

 \item The bubbles produced by jets which emanate from a central AGN are quickly offset (in our simulations, within 0.5~Gyr) from the original jet axis by sloshing gas motions.
 Faster and more turbulent motions from a more violent merger can offset bubbles to a greater degree, but these motions also tend to disrupt bubbles rather quickly.